ietf-wg-acme/acme/draft-ietf-acme-acme.md

   fulfilled, and is awaiting finalization.
 Submit a finalization request.

 * "processing": The certificate is being issued.
-Send a GET request after the time given in the "Retry-After" header field of the response, if any.
+Send a POST-as-GET request after the time given in the "Retry-After" header field of the response, if any.